Healthy Homes Assessment Poukawa

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
-For professional advice, call now and schedule your rental properties house evaluation.
+The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties